MicrosoftDocs/sql-docs/docs/language-extensions/install/install-sql-server-language-extensions-on-windows.md

 ---
-title: Install SQL Server Language Extensions on Windows
+title: Install SQL Server Language Extensions on Windows in Java
 titleSuffix:
-description: Learn how to install the Language Extensions feature on SQL Server on Windows by running the SQL Server setup wizard.
+description: Learn how to install the Java \
+Language Extensions feature on SQL Server on Windows by running the SQL Server setup wizard.
 author: dphansen
 ms.author: davidph
 ms.date: 09/17/2020